Itawamba AHS wins division crown

-FULTON • Entering Friday’s game against Pontotoc, Itawamba AHS was seeking its first division title since 2015 and its first win over the Warriors since that same year.
+FULTON • Entering Friday’s game against Pontotoc, Itawamba AHS was seeking its first division title since 2014 and its first win over the Warriors since 2015.

 The Indians (10-0, 4-0) never left a doubt as star running back Ike Chandler scored on runs of 36, 27, 39 and 14 yards in the 41-7 win.